 He turns, and there Oswald stands, pistol in hand.
 His face is expressionless, grip on the pistol turning his knuckles white, chest heaving in anger.

-“That wasn’t as satisfying as I’d hopped,” Oswald says, frowning.
+“That wasn’t as satisfying as I’d hoped,” Oswald says, frowning.
 He puts on the safety, slips it back into his pocket.

 “Why?”
 Edward asks, staring up at him as he stands on the stage.